 How does L'Oreal USA, Inc.'s carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-L'Oreal USA, Inc.'s score of 10 is lower than 56% of the industry.
+L'Oreal USA, Inc.'s score of 56 is higher than 73% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-L'Oreal USA, Inc. is not committed to any reduction initiatives we track.
+L'Oreal USA, Inc. is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.